Neb-RS/mhbasics/docs/NtGM/Novice.md

 ### Moving on
 Do NOT open Gouda Lovers Charm Pack now.
-Travel to [Town of Gnawnia](https://kuhmann.github.io/mhbasics/docs/NtGM/ToG) once you rank up to Recruit.
+Travel to Town of Gnawnia once you rank up to Recruit(https://kuhmann.github.io/mhbasics/docs/NtGM/Recruit).